 Each grant runs over 5 years and can be up to DKK 10 million in total over the 5 years.
 Approximately DKK 2 million per budget year can be allocated to project related expenses.
 Up to four Investigator Grants will be awarded in 2019.

-Applications must be completed and submitted using the foundation’s electronic application system following the instructions in the “Information and guidelines for applicants” pdf, found at the link below.
+Applications must be completed and submitted using the foundation’s electronic application system following the instructions in the “Information and guidelines for applicants” pdf.
 Additional essential information regarding eligibility and the application process is found in this pdf.